-William F. Mullen Undergraduate Scholarship
+William F. and Martha A. Mullen Endowment Scholarship

 William F. Mullen became an instructor in the WSU political science department in 1968.
 He served on a committee that designed the Black Studies Program and taught “Black Politics” for several years.
 He also taught “Politics and Pressure Groups” and coordinated Whitman County re-election campaigns for Congressman Thomas Foley, serving as the county chair of the Democratic Party and attending the 1976 Democratic Convention as a delegate.
 The major focus of his teaching and scholarship became the American presidency; he published Presidential Power and Politics in 1976 and was coediting a book on “Comparative Chief Executives” at the time of his death in 1986.